 In a large stockpot, combine potatoes, cold water, a bay leaf, and a pinch of salt.
 Bring the mixture to a boil, then reduce to a simmer and cook until the potatoes can be easily pierced with a fork.

 Sprinkle the potato starch over the top.
 See the photo below.
-You don't want to simply sump in the starch. it is important to sprinkle it throughout the dish to prevent clumping.
+You don't want to simply dump in the starch, or you will get clumps.
+Add the broth and simmer until thickened.

-transfer the ground meat mixture into a medium-sized casserole dish and spread it out into an even layer.
+Transfer the filling to a casserole dish or use your skillet if ovenproof.
 Top with the prepared mashed potatoes, then carefully spread them out to cover the whole thing.

 You want to seal the edges as best as possible to prevent the sauce from bubbling out.
 Once the potatoes are evenly spread out you can use a fork or the back of a spoon to add the classic swirl to the top of the mashed potatoes.

-Place the casserole dish onto a sheet pan in the middle rack of the oven.
-The sheet pan will catch can bubbles or drips.
+- Place the casserole dish onto a sheet pan in the middle rack of the oven.
+The sheet pan will catch drips.

 🌡️Storing Leftovers